Meatballs

 Meet All Your Meatballs

 You makin’ subs?
-You makin’ spaghetti for Cousin Eddie, Aunt Valentina, and Uncle Enzo?
+You makin’ spaghetti?
+Need to feed Cousin Eddie, Aunt Valentina, and Uncle Enzo?
 Meatballs are a crucial but time-consuming part of any Italian feast, and gathering the many ingredients involved can be expensive.
-Frozen, fully cooked meatballs can do the trick in a pinch.
-Whether you’re making them in an air fryer, the oven, a slow cooker, or your stovetop, here are the frozen meatballs you need to eat — and skip.
+The good news is that the best frozen meatballs can do the trick in a pinch.

 Prices and availability are subject to change.